quake101/CosmosCollection/README.md

 - **Image Viewer**: High-quality viewing experience for astronomical images
 - **Search & Filter**: Find images by object type, date, equipment, or other criteria
 - **Image data Management**: Track technical details like exposure settings, equipment used, and capture conditions
+- **DSO Visibility Calculator**: Used to determine when DSOs are optimally visible
+- **Best DSO Tonight**: Calculates and displays the best Deep Sky Objects visible from user's location tonight

 ## Getting Started